jantonelli111/DoublyRobustHD/README.md

 library(DoublyRobustHD)
 ```

-and a simple example on how to use it is below:
+A simple example on how to use the package for binary treatments is below:

 ```{r, eval=TRUE}
 n = 200